rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Is it possible that my ski ambition has reached a state of equilibrium with the other aspirations of my life?

-In my early days of ski touring, there was a strong forward bias in my ski aspirations.
+In my early days of ski touring, there was a strong forward bias in my ski goals.
 This was an exciting time, from first learning what was possible, like skiing _up_ mountains and winter camping, to then undertaking and successfully completing bigger and better objectives.
 Like the early stages of a chemical reaction, things were changing rapidly: my experience grew, my network of ski partners blossomed, and I explored many wild places far beyond the reach of the non-outdoor-inclined.
 I liked skiing so much that I eventually changed careers to work in the ski industry (not in the front line, like guiding, though).

 In my twenties, I was largely unconcerned by what I considered at the time to be uninteresting adult pursuits: careers, mortgages, and starting families.
 There was still _plenty_ of time to worry about those later.
 Turning 30, I [described myself as a](/journal/30-going-on-13) “now-thirty-year-old man-child who has found exactly nothing better to do with his life than to play outside.”
 (Also, if you liked the outdoor adventures described here, check out that essay for more of the same.)